Master’s in reading and literacy

 A certificate in dyslexia will provide you with the knowledge and skills, based on evidence-based research, to be competent in teaching people with dyslexia how to read.
 You will learn about approaches, assessment techniques, and how to implement a program to improve the writing, reading, and fluency development of a child or adult with dyslexia.

-If you are interested in pursuing a teaching career in a public or private school then you will need to complete a credential program to become licensed.
-This program will mainly focus on student-teaching, which will put you in a classroom of students, under the supervision of a licensed teacher.
+If you are interested in pursuing a teaching career in a public or private school then you will need to complete a teacher preparation program and assessment exams to become licensed.
+This program will mainly focus on student teaching, which will put you in a classroom of students, under the supervision of a licensed teacher.

 Reading specialist certificate